vespa-engine/cloud/developer-guide.md

 * _tenant_ and _application_ is normally set in `pom.xml`
 * _instance_ defaults to local username

-Hence, to deploy to more than once instance, either create a new application or deploy to a new instance.
+Hence, to deploy to more than one instance, either create a new application or deploy to a new instance.
 Using multiple _instances_ is normally the easiest options as these are found in the same console views.